ayushgun/openbook/README.md

 # 📈 Huobi Order Book

-An order book implementation with live web socket updates from the Huobi cryptocurrency exchange.
+An order book implementation that ingests cryptocurrency market data, builds feature graphs, and builds real-time backtesting data.

 # Get Started
 To get started with working on the project, follow these steps: